Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 12-27 Moscow time

-Plesetsk successful launch Combat training launch at the Kura range (Kamchatka).
-The missile was on combat duty for 18 years.
-According to media reports, this is the 79th Topol launch from the Plesetsk training ground and the 43rd combat training launch ().
+Plesetsk successful launch Combat training launch at the Kura training ground (Kamchatka).
+The missile remained on combat duty for 18 years.
+According to media reports, this is the 79th launch of the Topol from the Plesetsk training ground and the 43rd combat training launch ().

 87